Advanced routing configuration (for extensions)¶

 dezember: 12

-in multi-language setups, it should be possible to rename /archive/
+it should be possible in multi-language setups to change /archive/

 depending

-on the language that is given for this page translation.
+on the language of the page.
 This modifier is a

-good example where a route path is modified, but is not affected by arguments.
+good example where a route path is modified, but not affected by arguments.

 The configuration could look like this: